 - 1 1/2 teaspoons baking powder

 - Place 4 tablespoons of butter in a 9-inch round cake pan with deep sides.
 Place in the oven until the butter melts.

-- In a bowl combine the flour, baking powder, salt, stir and set aside.
-In another bowl cream together 7 tablespoons of butter and the 3/4 cup of white sugar until light and fluffy.
+- In another bowl, cream together 7 tablespoons of butter and the 3/4 cup of white sugar until light and fluffy.

 - Add two large eggs and one egg white to the butter mixture.
 Beat to combine.

 - Add half of the dry ingredients into the creamed butter and mix well.

 - Add 1/3 cup of milk into the batter.